Mary's Path

 Current Goals:

-*100% of all teen moms will be assessed within 72 hours of admission using the Child and Adolescent Needs and Strengths (CANS) and Youth Outcomes Questionnaire (YOQ) tools, resulting in an individual service plan.
+*100% of all teen moms will be assessed within 72 hours of admission using Child and Adolescent Needs and Strengths (CANS) and Youth Outcomes Questionnaire (YOQ) tools, resulting in an individual service plan.

 *100% of teen moms will have help to ensure that their babies have regular well-baby medical check-ups, including all required vaccinations.
 Of those who are pregnant, 100% will give birth to a healthy baby.